ike9000e/Xinput-Modkey/readme.md

 		  that use Direct Input to read keyboard states.
 (Note: this is only for DInput keyboard not gamepad.)
 		* Filter DLL INI file - better documentation.
-		* Added startup sound that plays when Filter DLL gets loaded.
+		* Added startup sound that plays when Filter DLL is started.
 		  Use INI bNoStartupSnd=1 to disable.
 		* Fixes when parsing keyboard key names - added more key names.

+	v2.3

+		* Fix for dedzones implementation used with bEnforceAPIDeadzones=1.
+		  Application recieves own values, rather than mixed with internal logic.
+		* More precise mouse movement emulation.
+Possibly sub-pixel precision.
+		* Ability to turn-off file logging, bNoLogFile=1.
+		* Ability to enable Xinput for applications that doesn't use Xinput at all (bXiEnabled=1 in "s_internal_xinput" section).